Wall Street takes a breath ahead of another week full of potential swings

 The most jarring economic data recently have come from surveys showing U.S. consumers becoming much more pessimistic about the economy’s future because of tariffs.
 The Conference Board’s latest reading on consumer confidence will arrive on Tuesday.

-In the bond market, Treasury yields were holding relatively steady.
+In the bond market, Treasury yields held relatively steady.
 They've calmed since an unsettling, unusual rise rise in yields earlier this month rattled both Wall Street and the U.S. government.
-It had suggested investors worldwide may have been losing faith in the U.S. bond market's reputation as a safe place to park cash.
+That rise had suggested investors worldwide may have been losing faith in the U.S. bond market's reputation as a safe place to park cash.

 In stock markets abroad, indexes were mixed across Europe and Asia.
-The CAC 40 in Paris jumped 1%, but stocks slipped 0.2% in Shanghai.
+The CAC 40 in Paris rose 0.6%, but stocks slipped 0.2% in Shanghai.

 AP Writers Jiang Junzhe and Matt Ott contributed.